UO-SPUR/reu_utility/docs/reu.rst

 To add a mentor, a Mentor user has to be created.
 This follows very similar steps to :ref:`add-faculty`.

 #.
-Once the relevant Faculty are created, direct the mentors to the URL '<your university>/accounts/register/mentors'
+Once the relevant Faculty are created, direct the mentors to the URL ``<your university>/accounts/register/mentors``
 #.
 Have the Mentor fill out the form and submit it.
 #.
 Make sure the Mentor activates their account by clicking on a link sent to them in an activation email.
 #.
 Congratulations!
 The Mentor is now part of the utility and Interns can be assigned to them.
 They should be visible under